diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

     }
 The [[default configuration settings|Configuring Schedoscope]] are derived from `schedoscope-core/src/main/resources/reference.conf`.
 They are overwritten by the settings you define in your project's `schedoscope.conf`.

+Change directory to `schedoscope/schedoscope-tutorial` and execute the tutorial using your own hadoop cluster:

+    [cloudera@quickstart schedoscope-tutorial]$ mvn exec:java

 # Extension
 Now it's time to design your own views and their dependencies.